awerenne/energy-based-multimodal-attention/README.md

 # Energy-based Multi-Modal Attention (EMMA)

-This repository contains the implementation for my thesis 'Energy-based Multi-Modal Attention' done at the Montefiore (Computer & Electrical Engineering) Institute of the University of Liège.
-The up-to-date report can be found [here](https://github.com/Werenne/energy-based-multimodal-attention/blob/master/report/main.pdf).
+This repository contains the implementation for my thesis 'Energy-based Multi-Modal Attention' done at the Montefiore Institute (Computer & Electrical Engineering) of the University of Liège.
+The up-to-date report can be found [here](https://awerenne.github.io/files/thesis-report.pdf).

 Author: Aurélien Werenne<br />
 Supervisor: Dr. Raphaël Marée